drakata27/chat_app/README.md

-This is a real time chat application developed in the Django framework using Python, JavaScript, and HTML, CSS.
+This is a real time chat application developed in the Django framework using Python, JavaScript, HTML, CSS and BootStrap.